lucafacchini0/lemp-wordpress-dockercompose/docs/docker-compose.yaml.md

 - **image: mysql:8.0**: Uses the official MySQL 8.0 image from Docker Hub
 - **container_name: database**: Names the container "database" for easy reference
 - **networks: - wp-db-network**: Connects this container to the wp-db-network (used for database connections)
-- **volumes: - mysql_data:/var/lib/mysql**: Mounts the mysql_data volume to /var/lib/mysql inside the container, ensuring data persistence
+- **volumes: - mysql_data:/var/lib/mysql**: Mounts the named Docker volume `mysql_data` to the `/var/lib/mysql` directory inside the container.
+This is where MySQL stores all database files, tables, and data.
+Using a named volume ensures your database data persists between container restarts or even if the container is completely removed.
 - **env_file: .env**: Loads environment variables from the .env file
 - **environment**: Sets specific environment variables for MySQL:
   - **MYSQL_ROOT_PASSWORD**: Sets the root password from the .env file